 This breed was initially used for herding and rounding up wild hogs.
 Over time, the Catahoula Leopard Dog became its official name.

-This dog has short to medium-length hair that lies close to the body.
+These large dogs have short to medium-length hair that lies close to the body.
 The single coat can have a texture that ranges from coarse to smooth.

 Since this breed doesn’t have long fur, it only requires occasional grooming.
 You can brush its hair to help control shedding and keep its coat looking shiny and clean.